okjuan/virtual.book/_posts/2023-07-28-livewired.md

 subtitle: The Inside Story of the Ever-Changing Brain
 subsubtitle: by David Eagleman
 permalink: /livewired
-tags: reviews books neuroscience psychology neuroplasticity senses perception
+tags: reviews books neuroscience psychology perception

 ---